Can Menopause Cause Lactose Intolerance? Get The Simple Answer.

 Milk protein (casein & whey) allergy

-Milk is a known, and common, food allergen.
+Milk is also a common, food allergen.
 In Australia and many other countries around the world, it is considered a “priority allergen” and must be declared on food labels.

 Remember Little Miss Muffet – she sat on her tuffet (whatever the heck that is!) eating her curds and whey.
 These are the two main proteins in milk.
 The solid bits are the curds or casein and the liquid is the dissolved whey.

 Unlike lactose intolerance, casein and whey can cause an actual immune response that can cause inflammation.
 It’s an allergy.
 We don’t know how many people have these milk allergies, but most estimates put it far below that of lactose intolerance.

 These allergenic milk proteins can be found in many other products.
 Some protein powders are made with whey so be watchful if you suspect you are allergic.

 Some of the symptoms of milk protein allergy differ from that of lactose intolerance; things like nasal congestion and mucus (phlegm) are more common here.
 And casein, a protein found in milk, has been linked with belly fat.